Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Air Streams.md

 **Affected People**: Public

-**Before Mitigation**: Likelihood: 3, Severity: 2, Overall: 6
+**Before Mitigation**: Likelihood: 3, Severity: 2, Overall: 6 (medium)

 **Mitigation**: Warn before blowing into the straws not to blow too hard and to stop if dizzy.
 Call a first aider in the event of an accident.

-**After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4
+**After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4 (medium)

 <br/>

 ### **Hazard**: Wooden rocket

-**Description**: Rocket may hit child in face when it takes off - It s not very heavy nor does it go that high so will probably only be a problem if it hits their teeth.
+**Description**: Rocket may hit child in face when it takes off - It's not very heavy nor does it go that high so will probably only be a problem if it hits their teeth.
 Splinter from wooden rocket.

 **Affected People**: All

-**Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9
+**Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9 (high)

 **Mitigation**: Make sure the child isn't too close to the rocket when blowing on it.
 Demonstrator to check for splinters before use and not use if any are noticed.
 Children should not need to touch the rocket anyway.
 Call a first aider in the event of an accident.

-**After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6
+**After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6 (medium)

 <br/>